 Cathleen’s question addresses three topics: the general application of the Rule of 55, when it will need to be taken, and how to best keep the actual income tax liability to an absolute minimum by spreading out the distributions.

 Using the Rule of 55 to Get Penalty-free 401(k) Withdrawals

 Cathleen can indeed make withdrawals from her 401(k) plan, subject to ordinary income tax, but exempt from the 10% early withdrawal penalty.
-IRS provision 72(t) makes this possible.
+The IRS separation from service exceptionmakes this possible.
 This provision, sometimes referred to as the Rule of 55, enables employees to take distributions from their 401(k) or 403(b) plans without having to pay the penalty.

 The employee must be separated from service during or after the year he or she reaches age 55 although it can be as early as age 50 for certain government workers.
 In Cathleen’s case, she qualifies because she turned 55 in the same year that she was separated from her employer, 2016.
 “Separated” can refer to laid off, quit, or otherwise terminated.

 This doesn’t apply in Cathleen’s situation, but it’s a point worth emphasizing in this discussion.
 If you still have money in the retirement plan of an employer that you were separated from before the year in which you turn 55, you will not be eligible to take advantage of the Rule of 55.
 Your only option to avoid the early withdrawal penalty at that point will be to defer taking distributions until you turn age 59 1/2, when withdrawals will no longer be restricted.

 Based on Cathleen’s question however I want to make some important distinctions.
 Cathleen references needing to withdraw the funds in order to have a house built.
 This can put a confusing wrinkle into the question, because making an early withdrawal from a 401(k) to purchase a home does not qualify for the penalty exemption.